garrandall/popular-music-data/tracks/isis-joyner-lucas-logic.md

 Don't take it hard man I'm the same
 When its all said and done I just pray
-That the life's for everyone around me will change Have em feeling like this part weren’t a chapter it was just a page Ay
+That the life's for everyone around me will change Have em feeling like this part weren 't a chapter it was just a page Ay
-I write what I’m living
+I write what I 'm living
-If you don’t like it turn the shit off don’t cross my path Right now  this is what i’m living
+If you don 't like it turn the shit off don 't cross my path Right now this is what i 'm living
 Snakes in the grass
-I don’t need a lawnmower to get to killin’
+I don 't need a lawnmower to get to killin '
-I don’t know whether to make heads or tails I don’t know what i’m feeling But i’m bouta paint the ceiling with the blood of every single villain While I reel in just desserts that’s a million
+I don 't know whether to make heads or tails I don 't know what i 'm feeling But i 'm bouta paint the ceiling with the blood of every single villain While I reel in just desserts that 's a million
-I ain’t trippin’
+I ain 't trippin '
-I ain’t rippin’
+I ain 't rippin '
 Im just flowing like I never took a Ritalin
 Yh I know I'm sickening
 I can't help it tho